 I could go on and on about mom and her wonderful kitchen joys.
-I happen to see this image recently on Canva and I had to share it with you.
 Marzipan fruits sold like this is what I know as Christmas Marzipan.

-Marzipan & Almond Paste - is a dough made from ground almonds, sugar, egg whites, and flavorings.
-There is a cooked and uncooked method and loads of different uses.
+A dough made from ground almonds, sugar, egg whites, and flavorings.
+There are a cooked and uncooked method and loads of different uses.

 Known as Marzipan in the US and Almond paste in the UK.
 Quite often the difference is the ratio of Almonds: Sugar used in the two.